RingoKam/ruby-study-group/2_rails/README.md

              PUT    /students/:id(.:format)      students#update
              DELETE /students/:id(.:format)      students#destroy
 ```

 > the .:format represent it will have a `[:format]` in the params
+> can be further customize with param like only, except

 - `:as` create custom prefix

 ## Rack

 Rack is a ruby object that can enable us to create our own middleware!
 It basically wraps our requests and repsonses
 A Rack application is a Ruby object (not a class) that responds to call.
 It takes exactly one argument, the environment and returns an Array of exactly three values: The status, the headers, and the body.

 Example:

 ```rb
 class MyMiddleware
   # @params access our rails application